 Your Right To Evict

-Zacks, Freedman & Patterson, PC is the go-to firm in San Francisco and the Bay Area for help with Ellis Act evictions, owner and relative move-ins, and other types of “no-fault” evictions.
-Over the years, our lawyers have had tremendous success assisting landlords with no-fault evictions.
+Zacks & Freedman, PC is the go-to firm in San Francisco and the Bay Area for help with Ellis Act evictions, owner and relative move-ins, and other types of “no-fault” evictions.
+Over the years, our lawyers have had tremendous success assisting landlords with a no-fault eviction case.
 Whether you are looking to get out of the residential rental business or wish to occupy a current rental property, we can help.
 No matter how complex your situation, our attorneys have the knowledge and experience necessary to get results.

 Ellis Act Evictions

 Bay Area real estate law makes it extremely difficult to evict tenants in rent-controlled buildings.
 Unless the landlord has “just cause,” an eviction cannot proceed.
 The result?
 Many landlords feel as though they are stuck with tenants for life.
 This does not have to be the case.

 One type of no-fault eviction — referred to as an Ellis Act eviction — allows landlords to terminate all tenancies in a rent-controlled building in order to “go out of the rental business.”
 To evict under the Ellis Act, however, a lengthy series of requirements must be met such as:

 - Duration requirement — Landlords must accept certain limitations on how and when they can re-rent their properties in the future, with some restrictions lasting for 10 years or more.

 - All tenancies must be terminated — The Act will not allow landlords to evict piecemeal; all tenancies in an “Ellis Act” building must be terminated.